 Be familiar with the development process and the reference material available in the Development Corner, and the CODING document in the root of the QGIS Sources.

-Ensure that all code committed to the repository is unencumbered and compatible with the QGIS license, GPL version 2
+Ensure that all code committed to the repository is unencumbered and compatible with the QGIS license, GNU Public License (GPL) Version 2 or any later version.

 Not use or include any code that will cause a trademark or patent infringement.
 If you are unsure, ask on the developer mailing list or contact a Project Steering Committee member.